-Holocaust Al-based education, In ensuring representation, sensitivity, and contextual understanding is crucial to avoid trivialising or causing offence.
+In Al-based Holocaust education, ensuring ethical representation, sensitivity, and contextual understanding is crucial to avoid trivialising or causing offence.
 Benjamin Wittes and Eve Gaumond's work, 'It was Smart for an Al,' highlights an antisemitic case study involving ChatGPT.
-When prompted to craft a story about a Nazi operator in Germany, the results were deemed impressive, yet they revealed a significant flaw the avoidance of the word "Jew."
-This case underscores Al's potential for lack of sensitivity, human context. empathy and knowledge. potentially resulting in a negative impact on Jewish communities.
-Without reliable and informed sources, Al-generated content may propagate inaccurate information, potentially leading to significant repercussions.
+When prompted to craft a story about a Nazi operator in Germany, the results were deemed impressive, yet they revealed a significant flaw - the avoidance of the word "Jew."
+This case underscores Al's potential for lack of sensitivity, human context, empathy and knowledge, potentially resulting in a negative impact on Jewish communities.
+Without reliable and informed sources, Algenerated content may propagate in accurate information, potentially leading to significant repercussions.